velddev/DBL-Tutorials/Tutorials/Python/discord.py/01 - getting started.md

  ![](https://i.imgur.com/Am6ZvfK.png)

-Now, scroll slightly down, and press this button
+Now, scroll slightly down, and press this button.
+This button will create a bot user with a user ID and a bot token, those can be used to either create an invite to your bot or to log in to your bot with the API!

  ![](https://i.imgur.com/9R6YAPs.png)